ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/controller_plugins/configuring_regulated_pp.md

 :   Whether to enable rotating to rough heading and goal orientation when using holonomic planners.
 Recommended on for all robot types that can rotate in place.

     Note
-    :   both `use_rotate_to_heading` and `allow_reversing` cannot be set to `true` at the same time as it would result in ambiguous situations.
+    :   Both `use_rotate_to_heading` and `allow_reversing` cannot be set to `true` at the same time as it would result in ambiguous situations.

 ### **`allow_reversing`**

 Type: `bool` Default: `false`

 :   Enables the robot to drive in the reverse direction, when the path planned involves reversing (which is represented by orientation cusps).
-Variants of the smac_planner comes with the support of reversing.
+Variants of the `smac_planner` comes with the support of reversing.
 Checkout the [Smac Planner][smac-planner] to know more.

 ### **`rotate_to_heading_min_angle`**